pablogf-uma/chacha-implementation/README.md

 <h1 align="center">ChaCha20 Implementation</h1>

 This repository contains a C implementation of the stream cipher algorithm ChaCha20.

+<h2>Contents:</h2>

+- Source code of the algorithm.
-The program contains 5 test vectors (3 from RFC 8439) that confirm the correct functioning of the encryption algorithm.
+- Test vectors (3 from RFC 8439 and a total of 5) that confirm the correct functioning algorithm.

-The project contains a python script that generates custom test vectors.
+- A python script that generates custom test vectors.

+<h2>Performance:</h2>

-The throughput of the cryptosystem is 135.5 MB/second with an i7-13620H Intel processor.
+- Throughput: 135.5 MB/second with an i7-13620H Intel processor.

-Performs 2.5 million encryptions for different 512-bit plaintexts in 1 second.
+- Performs 2.5 million encryptions for different 512-bit plaintexts in 1 second.

+<h2>Resources:</h2>

-Find below some useful links that were used throughout the development of this project:
+These resources were used throughout the development of the project outlined above.

 - [Paper](https://cr.yp.to/chacha/chacha-20080120.pdf)